-The House of Representatives passed HR8393, the Puerto Rico Status Act, with all House Democrats and 16 Republicans voting in favor.
+The House of Representatives passed HR8393, the Puerto Rico Status Act, in December 2022 with all House Democrats and 16 Republicans voting in favor.

 Members of the House then took to Twitter to share their reactions.

 Many of the tweets from Congress were in the nature of announcements.
 Reps like Grace Meng (D-NY) and Jimmy Gomez (D-CA) expressed their pride in their votes, while Betty McCollum (D-MN) informed her followers about the bill.